-Whether you want to update your CollegeAmerica investment allocations or your beneficiary designation, you can make changes yourself or through your financial professional.
+Whether you want to update your CollegeAmerica investment allocations or change the beneficiary, you can do so yourself or through your financial professional.

 You may reallocate your CollegeAmerica investment twice per calendar year and whenever there’s a change to the beneficiary of the account.

 You may change the beneficiary of the CollegeAmerica account at any time.
-To avoid tax treatment of the change as a withdrawal, the new beneficiary must be a member of the family of the previous beneficiary.
+To avoid tax treatment of the change as a withdrawal, the new beneficiary must be a member of the previous beneficiary's family.

 If withdrawals are used for purposes other than qualified education expenses, the earnings will be subject to a 10% federal tax penalty in addition to federal and, if applicable, state income tax.
-Withdrawals for K–12 expenses may not be exempt from state tax in certain states.
-Please consult your tax advisor for state-specific details.
+States take different approaches to the income tax treatment of withdrawals.
+For example, withdrawals for K–12 expenses may not be exempt from state tax in certain states.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.